NiChrosia/Arcanology/planning/magic/mana.md

 # Mana

-An explanation of how the system for mana functions, including obtainment, usage, and elemental energy, cores, and countermeasures.
+An explanation of how the system for mana functions, including obtainment, usage, and elemental energy, cores, and countermeasures, etc.

 ## Obtainment